abelsj60/my-site/app/data/the-story/story-chapter-four.md

 The Six train sped through darkness.

-The boy climbed out at Wall Street, and snaked through back alleys to Hanover Square.
-Magicians thronged the way.
+The young man climbed out at Wall Street.
+Modern magicians thronged the way as he snaked through back alleys toward Hanover Square.

+A white tower soared skyward.

 "Coding school," he said.

-A white tower soared skyward.
-The boy logged into practical magic 11 flights up.
-Code covered computer screens across the floor.
-While smart and austere, the logic lacked something important.
+Eleven flights up, the young man logged into practical magic.

+Computer code covered screens across the floor.
+It was smart and austere, but lacked something important.

-"Purpose," he thought.
+"Purpose," he said, leaning intently toward the logic on screen.

-Pixelated colors flooded the floor, stirring memories of impractical magic.
-"Software is a story," he said, as a blur zipped across the horizon.
-The city and its spires were drenched in warm autumn light.
+When he looked up, he stared out at a city drenched in warm autumn light.
+A small blur zipped across the horizon.
+The young man smiled to himself.

-"Code the way to tell it," he added as he wrote a small recursive loop to screen.
+"Software is a story," he said.
+"Code the way to tell it."

-That night, a fairy darted inside the boy's room as he slept.
-She skid to a swift stop on the dark lamp beside him.
-"He does believe," she cried down its spout.
+Memories of impractical magic washed over him as code filled his screen in pixelated color.
+Time melted away.

+Hours later, when the midnight bells rang, the young man was once again racing across far-off desert sands.
+Jinns, fairies, and golden lands lay just beyond his outstretched hands.

+Back home, a shining sprite hung happily over him as he slept.
-An angry blue bolt shot out.

-Then the gold grew warm and took on a purple glow...but, that's another story.
+An electric blue bolt greeted her as she landed atop the dark lamp by his side.
+Its gold metal grew warm and took on a bright neon glow.

+Clear red rays then etched something to view.

+But, that's the start of another story...